sarapapi/hearing2translate/manifests/europarl_st/README.md

 No aditional dependencies are needed

 # Description
 The `generate.py` script downloads and prepares the dataset from the original upluad for the langs supported by this repo.
-It needs to download the whole dataset, including training, which is around 20 GBs
+It needs to download the whole dataset, including training, which is around 20 GBs.
+Data is resampled to 16Hz and changed into .wav for easier processing of later models.

 ```bash